UCL/research-computing-with-cpp/05libraries/ProgrammingParadigms.md

 - With optimisations turned on the function pointer method produces almost identical timings with a free function or the lambda.
 The `std::function` approach, although considerably sped up from before, now lags behind at more than double the time of the other method.
 - This is just one example and **should not be taken as universally indicative**.
 You should try things out and time them for yourself, especially when developing performance critical code.
 - The function we are integrating is extremely simple, and therefore function call overheads will dominate in this example more than they usually would.
 When integrating a more complex function, the performance difference may be smaller.
-- Sometimes flexibility and intuitive code is more useful than speed!
+- Sometimes flexibility and intuitive code are more useful than speed!
 Always keep your priorities clearly in mind, and don't assume you _always_ need the fastest possible program just for the sake of it.